oracle-quickstart/oci-kubernetes-monitoring/README.md

     global:
       # -- OCID for OKE cluster or a unique ID for other Kubernetes clusters.
       kubernetesClusterID:
       # -- Provide a unique name for the cluster.
-This would help in uniquely identifying the logs and metrics data at OCI Logging Analytics and OCI Monitoring respectively.
+This would help in uniquely identifying the logs and metrics data at OCI Log Analytics and OCI Monitoring respectively.
-      # -- Must follow the format '<Cluster_Name>_<Cluster_Creation_Time>' instead of just the cluster name.
       kubernetesClusterName:

     oci-onm-logan:
-      # Go to OCI Logging Analytics Administration, click Service Details, and note the namespace value.
+      # Go to OCI Log Analytics Administration, click Service Details, and note the namespace value.
       ociLANamespace:
-      # OCI Logging Analytics Log Group OCID
+      # OCI Log Analytics Log Group OCID
       ociLALogGroupID:
-      # OCI Logging Analytics Entity (of Kubernetes Cluster Type) OCID.
+      # OCI Log Analytics Entity (of Kubernetes Cluster Type) OCID.
       ociLAClusterEntityID:

     oci-onm-mgmt-agent: